The week in 36 photos

 Members of the Tampa Bay Lightning celebrate after they defeated the Montreal Canadiens to win the NHL's Stanley Cup on Wednesday, July 7.
 It is the hockey team's second straight title.
 Gerry Broome/AP

 Pallbearers carry the shared casket of sisters Lucia and Emma Guara before their family's funeral service in Miami Beach, Florida, on Tuesday, July 6.
 Lucia, 11, and Emma, 4, are among the youngest victims of last month's condo collapse in Surfside, Florida.
-Their bodies of their parents, Marcus Guara and Anaely Rodriguez, were also recovered from the rubble.
+The bodies of their parents, Marcus Guara and Anaely Rodriguez, were also recovered from the rubble.
 Lynne Sladky/AP

 Migrants bound for Europe rest aboard the Ocean Viking ship on Monday, July 5, after they were rescued in the Mediterranean Sea.
 Flavio Gasperini/SOS Mediterrane/Handout/Reuters